SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-04-covid-misc.md

 molnupiravir, an orally available COVID-19 therapy from Merck.<sup id="fn6a">[[6]](#fn6)</sup>
 This drug candidate works by disrupting some of the genetic proofreading mechanisms in the virus, so that errors accumulate each time it divides and eventually is non-viable.
-In that respect, it's like remdesivir, though unlike remdesivir it's just a pill, not an infusion.
+In that respect, it's like remdesivir; though unlike remdesivir it's just a pill, not an infusion.

 It has to be given early in the course of the disease, ideally before symptoms.
-That points to a _lot_ more testing of asymptomatic people if this is going to do any good.
+That points to the need for a _lot_ more testing of asymptomatic people, if this is going to do any good.
 Not to mention the logistics of pre-positioning the drug at every hospital in the world, so people who test positive can start on it immediately.
 And figure out how to pay the
 $700 each course of the drug will cost.
+(Have you considered that vaccines are both cheaper and _already_ pre-positioned everywhere we can reach so far?)

 The clinical trial showed 14.1% of the placebo patients were hospitalized or died, while 7.3% of the molnupiravir patients did so.
 While _STAT News_ won't calculate the efficacy